Salaan Carrabey

-Salaan Mahamud Hirsi (Salaan Maxamuud Xirsi, سلام محمود حرسي) (1864 – 1943), better known as Salaan Carrabey, was a famous poet from the Adan Madoba sub-division of the Habr Je'lo Isaaq clan.
+Salaan Mahamud Hirsi (Salaan Maxamuud Xirsi, سلام محمود حرسي) (1850 – 1943), better known as Salaan Carrabey, was a famous poet from the Adan Madoba sub-division of the Habr Je'lo Isaaq clan.

+Early life

+Salaan was born in 1850 in the town of Beer, Isaaq Sultanate.
+He completed his Qur'anic education in Beer after which he married a woman of the Ahmed Garad/Dhulbahante clan and worked as a merchant trading in Aden, India and East Africa.
+He was a polyglot, learning many languages throughout his career as a merchant, including Arabic, English, Swahili, Hindustani, and Amharic.

 Poetry

 Salaan's poetry is very rich and he was a notable figure and participant in the most famous chain of Somali poetry known as the Guba series in which legendary Isaaq and Darood poets traded boastful and sharp verses.
+He incorporated his knowledge of Arabic, English, Swahili and Hindustani into his poetry.
 Somali scholar and linguist Musa Haji Ismail Galal recorded many of his works.